marcoroth/timingapp-ruby/README.md

 # Timingapp

 Ruby client for the database of the [Timing](https://timingapp.com) macOS application.
-It allows you to read the TimingApp SQLite database from your local disk and gives you an interface to query it's data.
+It allows you to read the Timing SQLite database from your local disk and gives you an interface to query it's data.

 ## Installation